 "We are staying on message and talking about the issues," Gordon told The Associated Press.

-As if to prove the point, the Cain campaign released a new web video — targeting Iowa voters — highlighting what it says are excessive federal regulations on farmers that are driving up costs for consumers.
+As if to prove the point, the Cain campaign released a new web video — targeting voters in the lead-off caucus state of Iowa — highlighting what it says are excessive federal regulations on farmers that are driving up costs for consumers.

 Aides made it clear he would fight the allegations, casting them as baseless and seeking to undermine the credibility of Bialek and her attorney.